SuehyunBaig/INDENG-215-Database-Design/README.md

 ## Project Context
-This project was completed as part of a database design & analysis course.
+This project was completed collaboratively through team discussion on the overall business design and each team member focusing on different platforms (Azure, Databricks, MongoDB) or different stages of database implementation (OLTP, OLAP, ETL).
 The goal was to **design and implement a relational database for a fictional business.**
 The project involved synthetic data generation, cloud deployment, and analytical reporting.